Hubert Willis: Sherlock Holmes films

 Willis made his first film appearance as Shelton in the silent film The House of Temperley (1913), an adaptation of Rodney Stone by Arthur Conan Doyle.
 Between 1921 and 1923 he played Dr. Watson in 44 short films and one full length film opposite Eille Norwood as Sherlock Holmes including The Hound of the Baskervilles (1921) and in three series of 15 episodes each in The Adventures of Sherlock Holmes (1921); in The Further Adventures of Sherlock Holmes (1922), and in The Last Adventures of Sherlock Holmes (1923).
 In the episode The Sign of Four (1923) Willis was replaced by Arthur Cullin as Dr. Watson.

 Personal life

-In 1892 Willis married (Harriet) Annie Godfrey (1861-), an actress, and with her had a daughter Winifred, who also became an actress.
-Willis lived at 39, Marlborough Crescent in Bedford Park in Chiswick, West London.
-He died in December 1933 and left £4,105 1s 4d in his will.
+In 1892, Willis married (Harriet) Annie Godfrey (1861), an actress, and together they had a daughter, Winifred, who also became an actress.
+He lived at 39 Marlborough Crescent in Bedford Park, Chiswick, West London.
+Willis died in December 1933, leaving £4,105 1s 4d in his will.